genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 SendIt -t FUND -m FUND_BY_ID
 ```

-Modify fields ('-mf') is a special parameter that can be added to '-m' operations.
+Modify fields (`-mf`) is a special parameter that can be added to `-m` operations.
 SendTable will only attempt to modify the record fields specified in this comma-separated list parameter.

 To delete records, specify `-d` (or `--delete`)